kongaskristjan/PhaseTransition/README.md

 The following is necessary for building and running the simulation:

 * C++14 compatible compiler
-* Bazel or cmake - for building
+* cmake 3.10+ - for building
 * OpenCV 3.4.x - for rendering
 * gtest - for testing.
 Can be skipped.

-For bazel: run `./RunOptimized.sh`.
-The script can be easily modified if unit testing is not intended.

-For cmake: run `mkdir build && cd build` and `cmake -DCMAKE_BUILD_TYPE=Release .. && make[ && ./RunTests] && ./PhaseTransition ../Setups/default.txt`,
-where `[...]` is optional.
+Building, running tests and running program on Linux: from root directory, run `mkdir build && cd build` and `cmake -DCMAKE_BUILD_TYPE=Release .. && make && ./RunTests && ./PhaseTransition ../Setups/default.txt`, where `./RunTests` is optional.

 Simulation resolution, particle properties, etc. can be modified in Setups/default.txt.